 We and SPN will share 50/50 in the net profit or net loss achieved during the Profit Sharing Period, with the net profit or net loss calculated as (i) the net sales of VOWST in the United States and Canada, plus (ii) other income received in connection with the grant of a license or sublicense with respect to VOWST in the United States and Canada as described in the Purchase Agreement, minus (iii) allowable expenses directly attributable or reasonably allocable to certain development activities, commercialization activities, medical affairs activities, manufacturing activities or other relevant activities, as described in the Purchase Agreement.

 During the Profit Sharing Period, we will reimburse SPN for (i) certain payments under the exclusive license agreement between us and Memorial Sloan Kettering Cancer Center, (ii) certain costs incurred in connection with an ongoing post-marketing safety study of VOWST and (iii) 80.1% of all rent and other costs due to the landlord under the lease for our Waltham facility.

-The Closing is subject to the approval of the transaction by our stockholders and other customary conditions.
-As a condition to Closing, we and SPN will enter into the Securities Purchase Agreement, pursuant to which SPN will agree to purchase 14,285,715 shares of Common Stock at Closing, at a purchase price per share of \$1.05, for an aggregate purchase price of \$15 million.
+As a condition to Closing, we and SPN entered into the Securities Purchase Agreement, pursuant to which SPN purchased 14,285,715 shares of Common Stock at Closing, at a purchase price per share of \$1.05, for an aggregate purchase price of \$15.0 million.